dabizi/remembweb/README.md

-# Webmember
+# remembweb
-Add-on to save data - Cross Browser Extension

 Progress :
 - Currently saving data
-- Saving date
-- User can input the 3 wrong answers that will be used to test him/her.

 Next steps :
+- Need to save the different answers provided by the users
 - Possibility to save an image

 A project similar to the Memrise app but with the possibility to create and save your own Q/A while on the web, with a simple add-on.

+Add-on to save data - Cross Browser Extension

-Note : Confidential information should not be store : content isn't encrypted.
+Confidential information should not be store : content isn't encrypted.

 First tutorial used :  https://developer.mozilla.org/fr/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension